oxiida/book/src/tutorial/basics.md

 ## Overview

-TBA

-This tutorial only covers the most important language features, briefly discusses libraries, and at the end will direct you to reference material and resources on the other components.
+This tutorial covers only the most important language features, briefly discusses libraries, and at the end will direct you to reference material and resources on the other components.

 ## What will you learn?

-TBA
+How to use basic syntax to write a oxiida program and run it.

 ## How to run the examples?

-TBA
+Copy the code and store in the file, you can then execute it with `oxiida run <filename>`.

 ## Hello, world!